rhaissav-source/rhaissaco/README.md

 This removes the manual back-and-forth that usually happens on mentoring platforms and gives me full ownership of the relationship.

+## Custom scope requests (partnership form)

+Alongside the three bookable offers, the site has a fourth, price-less **"Custom scope / Long-term Partnership"** offer.
+Instead of Stripe, its CTA — *"Submit request"* — opens a dedicated `/partnership` page styled like the booking page: context and expectations on the left, a short form on the right (Full name · Email · "How can I help you?", all required).

+Instead of relying on a Google Form embed, submissions are handled natively and fanned out to two Google channels via connectors:

+1. The request is validated (Zod) and stored in the database.
+2. A notification **email lands in my Gmail** (`rhaissavitor@gmail.com`), with the requester's address as Reply-To so I can answer in one click.
+3. The same request is **appended as a row in a Google Sheet** — giving me the structured, exportable list of answers a Google Form would have produced, without sending visitors to an external form.

+The visitor always sees the confirmation once the request is saved; notification issues are logged on my side instead of being shown to them, so a saved lead never looks lost.

+Why this way: I get the exact workflow I wanted from Google Forms (collect + review answers from my Gmail account) while keeping the visitor on my own site, in my design system, bilingual.

 ## Project structure

 ```